NeilNie/Done/Pods/Eureka/README.md

         }
 ```

+Swipe Actions need `tableView.isEditing` be set to `false`.
+Eureka will set this to `true` if there is a MultivaluedSection in the form (in the `viewWillAppear`).
+If you have both MultivaluedSections and swipe actions in the same form you should set `isEditing` according to your needs.

 ## Custom rows

 It is very common that you need a row that is different from those included in Eureka.
 If this is the case you will have to create your own row but this should not be difficult.
 You can read [this tutorial on how to create custom rows](https://blog.xmartlabs.com/2016/09/06/Eureka-custom-row-tutorial/) to get started.
 You might also want to have a look at [EurekaCommunity] which includes some extra rows ready to be added to Eureka.